 Bone grafting is a very important and often overlooked procedure when it comes to preparing for a dental implant!
 Dental implants have increased in popularity and effectiveness over the years, as they provide the most reliable replacement for natural teeth.
 Dental implants look and feel like normal teeth, and if treated properly, can last the rest of a person’s lifetime!
 Bone grafts and dental implants work together to restore smiles.

-Contact us today at Milwaukee Office Phone Number 414-257-1161 to schedule your dental implant consultation, and we can talk about your bone grafting options!
+Contact us today at Wauwatosa-Milwaukee Office Phone Number 414-257-1161 to schedule your dental implant consultation, and we can talk about your bone grafting options!